Tevemadar/QuickNII/Docs/FAQ.rst

 --> This can happen if you have spaces in the path where the QuickNII software is located.
 For Windows 10 users, the filebuilder can be modified and it is described here: https://www.nitrc.org/plugins/mwiki/index.php/quicknii:MainPage

+(3) QuickNII filebuilder does not list my images although the size is ok.
+--> The filename pattern should be consistent and the section numbers should have the same number of digits (see naming convention).

-(3) How can I refine my QuickNII registration?
+(4) How can I refine my QuickNII registration?

 --> Please us VisuAlign https://visualign.readthedocs.io/en/latest/.

-(4) Where can I find information about the coordinates of my images?
+(5) Where can I find information about the coordinates of my images?

 --> Information can be found in this guide under "Coordinates"